ctlab/shinygam/help.markdown

 * "ID" for the RefSeq mRNA transcript ID or Entrez ID (for the gene DE file) and the HMDB or KEGG ID (for the metabolite DE file);
 * "pval" for the p-value;
-* "logFC" for the natural logarithm of the fold-change.
+* "log2FC" for the base 2 logarithm of the fold-change.

 The last column is optional, but we recommend to provide it if possible, as it's used for colors in graph visualizing.
 Any other columns will be copied to a